1vinayakmishra1/My-Portfolio-Website/README.md

 To view the website locally:

 1. Clone this repository or download the files.
-2. Navigate to the `My-Portfolio-Website/Portfolio-Website/` directory.
-3. Open `index/home.html` in your preferred web browser.
+2. Open `index.html` in your preferred web browser.

+## Hosting on GitHub Pages

+1. Ensure all your HTML, CSS, and asset files are at the root of your repository (as shown above).
+2. Go to your repository's **Settings** > **Pages**.
+3. Under "Source", select the `main` branch and `/ (root)` folder.
+4. Save and wait a few minutes for your site to be published.
+5. Your portfolio will be live at `https://your-username.github.io/your-repo-name/`.

 ## Customization

-* **Personal Information:** Update your details in `Portfolio-Website/index/home.html` and the respective HTML files within the `Portfolio-Website/index/` directory.
+* **Personal Information:** Update your details in `index.html` and the respective HTML files.
 * **Meta Tags:**
-    * In `Portfolio-Website/index/home.html`, replace the placeholder `og:url` with your live portfolio URL.
+    * In `index.html`, replace the placeholder `og:url` with your live portfolio URL.
     * Replace the placeholder `og:image` with a URL to an actual preview image for your portfolio.
-* **Styling:** Modify the CSS files in `Portfolio-Website/css/` (`common.css`, `projects.css`, `skills.css`, etc.) to change the appearance.
+* **Styling:** Modify the CSS files in `css/` (`common.css`, `projects.css`, `skills.css`, etc.) to change the appearance.
-* **Contact Links:** Update the `href` attributes in the contact section and the "Hire Me" modal in `Portfolio-Website/index/home.html` with your actual social media and email links.
+* **Contact Links:** Update the `href` attributes in the contact section and the "Hire Me" modal in `index.html` with your actual social media and email links.
-* **Resume PDF:** Place your resume PDF in an appropriate location (e.g., `Portfolio-Website/index/` or a dedicated `assets/` folder) and ensure the link in `Portfolio-Website/index/resume.html` points to the correct file name.
+* **Resume PDF:** Place your resume PDF in the `assets/` folder and ensure the link in `resume.html` points to the correct file name.

 ---

-Feel free to further adjust the structure or add more details according to you!
+Feel free to further adjust the structure or add more details according to your needs!
-If you have any feed back feel free to reach out to me.
+If you have any feedback, feel free to reach out to me.